DurableDrupal/durabledrupallean/manuscript/X1-durable-drupal-lean-process.md

 ### What goes on at the Kickoff

+The Kickoff is not the planning meeting, which immediately follows it.
+It creates the conditions necessary for the planning meeting, so that there is something to plan.

 Brainstorming and validation exercises which will enable the team to define a minimum viable product (MVP) as a set of user stories constituting the current backlog.